qute012/Wav2Keyword/README.md

 # Wav2Keyword

 Wav2Keyword is keyword spotting(KWS) based on Wav2Vec 2.0.
-This model shows state-of-the-art(SOTA) in Speech commands dataset V1 and V2.
+This model shows state-of-the-art in Speech commands dataset V1 and V2.

 # Preparation